 This question should help you get under the skin of the candidate to determine whether they have some understanding of the company’s mission, vision, and values.

-The answer the candidate gives will provide insight into whether you would be able to leave them to work on their own initiative.
+The answer the candidate gives you will provide insight into whether you would be able to leave them to work on their own initiative.
+Or whether they will be able to pick up the pace to quickly adjust to their work.

 Their answer will also demonstrate just how much they want to work for your business, how much they have read through and digested the job description.